Parable of the Ten Virgins: Narrative according to the Gospel of Matthew

 In the Parable of the Ten Virgins, Jesus tells a story about a party of virgins, perhaps bridesmaids or torchbearers for a procession, chosen to participate in a wedding.
 Each of the ten virgins is carrying a lamp or torch as they await the coming of the bridegroom, which they expect at some time during the night.
 Five of the virgins are wise and have brought extra oil for their lamps.
 Five are foolish and have brought their lamps but no extra oil.

 At midnight, all the virgins hear the call to come out to meet the bridegroom.
 Realising their lamps are going out, the foolish virgins ask the wise ones for oil, but they refuse, saying that there will certainly not (Greek ou mē) be enough for them to share.
-While the foolish virgins are away trying to get more oil, the bridegroom arrives.
+While the foolish virgins are away trying to buy more oil, the bridegroom arrives.
 The wise virgins then accompany him to the celebration.
 The others arrive too late and are excluded from the event.

 Interpretations

 The parable is one of a sequence of responses to a question in Matthew 24:

 Other parables in this sequence include the parable of the budding fig tree (Matthew 24:32–35) and the parable of the Faithful Servant (Matthew 24:42–51).
-The parable of the Ten Virgins reinforces the call for readiness in the face of the uncertain time of this second "coming."
-It has been described as a "watching parable."
+The parable of the Ten Virgins reinforces the call for readiness in the face of the uncertain time of the Second Coming.
+It has been described as a "watching parable".
 Like the parable of the Lost Coin, it is a parable about women which immediately follows, and makes the same point as, a preceding parable about men.